Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a Level 4 Certificate in Building, 72% of graduates were employed and 17% were in further study.
-The median annual salary was around $34,500.
+Three years after completing a Level 4 Certificate in Building, 75% of graduates were employed and 10% were overseas.
+The median annual salary at that point was around $53,000.

-Scaffolders are on Immigration New Zealand’s Immediate Skill Shortage List (for all regions), and the Canterbury Skills Shortage list.
+Scaffolders are on Immigration New Zealand’s Construction and Infrastructure Skill Shortage List for all regions.
 This means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz